Code-dot-mil/code.mil/src/write-good-oss-documentation.md

 ---
 title: How to Write Good Open Source Documentation
 updated_at: 2018-10-08

-subnav:
-  - text: "Step 1: Approval"
-    href: "/how-to-open-source.html#step-1-approval"
 ---

 # Writing Good Documentation

 ## Introduction

-This is not �How to Open Source� (that�s here) � actually, this may be Step 7 of How to Open Source � but how to write great documentation for your project as it applies to GitHub or Open Source which is to say, how it applies to new users and contributors.

 ### Purpose